commonhaus/foundation/GOVERNANCE.md

 ---
 status: draft
 ---

 # Commonhaus Foundation Project Governance

-The Commonhaus Foundation (CF) is a nonprofit membership organization dedicated to open-source innovation and collaboration.
+Welcome to the Commonhaus Foundation (CF), a nonprofit dedicated to nurturing open-source projects through collaborative innovation.

-Organizational governance is described in detail in the [Bylaws][bylaws], which are the authoritative source for all policies and procedures.
-What follows is a quick reference to the key governance concepts and processes.
+## Governance Overview

+The Foundation operates in accordance with the [CF Bylaws][bylaws], which outline our operational principles and practices.

-## CF Council
+### CF Council (CFC)

-The **CF Council (CFC)** is the governing body responsible for overarching decisions, financial allocations, and setting future plans.
-It consists of elected members who prioritize the interests of the CF community in their actions.

-- **Concerns and Actions**: Members can voice concerns or propose actions by emailing the [`council` mailing list][CONTACTS.yaml] (TODO: or initiating a GitHub discussion, etc.).
+The  [CFC][] oversees strategic and operational decisions.
+To engage with the council, email the [`council` mailing list][CONTACTS.yaml] or initiate a GitHub discussion.

-See [CF Council][cfc] for more details.

-## CF Membership and Roles

-- **Projects**: Open-source projects that are donated to CF. Project Leaders submit an application for their project to join the Commonhaus Foundation.
-- **Project Leaders and Code Owners**: Key contributors who drive CF projects.
-They hold admin and/or write permissions in project repositories.
-Project leaders are CF members and are eligible for election to the CFC.
+### Extended Governance Committee (EGC)

+The [EGC][] is a joint body formed from members of the CFC and a representative for each foundation projet.
+It plays a crucial role in ensuring diverse project perspectives are included in foundation-wide decisions.

+### Membership

-- **General Members**: CF Membership is open to all who support our mission.
-Active members, contributing in various ways, can gain voting rights and participate in elections.
+[CF Membership][membership] is open to individuals who support our mission.
+Active members gain voting rights and participate in elections.

-See [Membership and Roles][membership] for more details.

-## CF Advisory Board
+### Advisory Board

-The **CF Advisory Board** comprises representatives from supporting organizations.
-They offer strategic guidance to the CFC.
+Organizations providing financial support to the CF appoint representatives to the [CF Advisory Board][cfab], which provides strategic guidance to the CFC.

-See [CF Advisory Board (bylaws)][cfab] for more details.

-## Decision Making and Voting
+### Decision Making

-CF uses the Lazy Consensus decision-making model.
-When seeking consensus, members should express objections or dissent as early as possible to ensure there is time to discuss and address objections.
-See [Decision making (bylaws)][cf-decision-making] for more details.

-For CFC elections, CF adopts a preference-based voting system facilitated by [Elekto](https://elekto.dev/).

-Every member, regardless of their role or contribution level, has an equal voice and is entitled to one vote in all decisions.
+Decisions at CF follow the Lazy Consensus model, ensuring every member has a say.
+For details, see [Decision Making][cf-decision-making].

-## Record Keeping
+### Record Keeping

 The CF is committed to maintaining thorough and accessible records of its activities as documented in [Record Keeping][records].